PBearson/ESP32_Remote_Attack_Tutorial/README.md

 Here, `base_address` is the address provided by the user.
 This script injects the "root" string into the desired address.
 Therefore, the script injects "r" into `base_address`, "o" into `base_address + 1` and `base_address + 2`, "t" into `base_address + 3`, and the null byte into `base_address + 4`.
 In this case, `base_address` should be set to the address of `username` in order to overwrite that data.

-Line 7 retrieves the 3 most significant bytes from the supplied address.
+Line 7 retrieves the 3 most significant bytes (MSB) from the supplied address.
 Due to the formatting, these are the last 6 characters in the address string.
 For example, if the supplied address is "0854fb3f", then this command retrieves "54fb3f".

 https://github.com/PBearson/ESP32_Remote_Attack_Tutorial/blob/1c9cf0196219d0334bda2f7ee3f9865b7d442892/write_memory.sh#L7

-Line 8 obtains the least significant byte from the user-supplied address.
+Line 8 obtains the least significant byte (LSB) from the user-supplied address.
 These are the first 2 characters in the address string.
 For example, if the supplied address is "0854fb3f", then this command retrieves "08".

 https://github.com/PBearson/ESP32_Remote_Attack_Tutorial/blob/1c9cf0196219d0334bda2f7ee3f9865b7d442892/write_memory.sh#L8